mattermost/docs/source/deployment/mobile-app-deployment.rst

 - How much time do we have for this deployment?
 - Should, or could, an initial deployment take a simpler path?
 - Can we stagger our deployment, starting with simple requirements first?
-- Are you going to  run a pilot deployment, if so who with?
+- Are you going to run a pilot deployment, if so, with whom?
-- What  IT or HR policies that need to change?
+- What IT or HR policies need to change?

 We recommend setting at least one, achievable and time-based outcome.

 At the same time, you should begin thinking about technical and security requirements.
 A great place to start is with an implementation plan.
-So, feel free to `use our template available <https://docs.mattermost.com/getting-started/implementation_plan.html>`_ in the Mattermost Documentation.
+So, feel free to `use our template available <https://docs.mattermost.com/getting-started/implementation_plan.html>`_ in the Mattermost documentation.
 Also, begin by engaging with your technical and security questions like those below.

 - Are there any known security or access requirements?
 - Is a VPN connection required?